1. Recharge issues:

 -“What will happen if I enter only my cell number as the Beneficiary Reference for my transaction to Vtime?”

 Your transaction will most likely fail and you will need to contact us via Vtime Support for assistance.
-To ensure future successful transactions, please edit your Beneficiary Reference to reflect the cell number you want to recharge + the suffix that indicates your product choice: 0821234567AIR for airtime, 0821234567SDAT for Standard data or 0821234567ADAT for Advanced data.
+To ensure future successful transactions, please edit your Beneficiary Reference to reflect the cell number you want to recharge + the suffix that indicates your product choice: 0821234567AIR for airtime, 0821234567SDAT for Standard data or 0821234567PROMO for promo data.